-I’m open to invitations for both academic and public talks – get in touch!
+I’m open to invitations for both academic and public talks – feel free to get in touch.
 Possible topics include:

 - the apocalyptic imagination,

 - utopias and dystopias,

 - the Anthropocene and the climate crisis in contemporary culture.

 Some of the talks I’ve given over the past few years are available below.

 “Il sonno è in crisi?
 Che cosa ci dice la cultura contemporanea”, talk in Italian at MEETmeTONIGHT 2021 (September), part of the European Researchers’ Night, a Europe-wide event that aims at making research accessible to the general public.

 “Are We in a Sleep Crisis?
 Perspectives from Contemporary Culture“, an online public lecture I gave at The Lit & Phil in June 2021.